oktadev/okta-blog/_source/_posts/2022-06-19-kubernetes-jhipster-aws.md

 2. Build the apps and push the Docker images to Docker Hub
 3. Configure the services to use Okta for OIDC authentication
 4. Create an Amazon EKS cluster
-5. Deploy the Kubernetes stack to EKS (which will pull your Docker images and deploy them to AWS EKS)
+5. Deploy the microservice stack to EKS (which will pull your Docker images and deploy them to AWS EKS)
 6. Test the app

 ## Generate the application using the JHipster generator